ecshreve/toolbox/README.md

 - cleanup: check ownership of files and directories
 - hashi: install terraform and packer
 - python: install pyenv and pyenv-virtualenv

+### Coder Templates

+The `coder/templates/devbox` directory contains a template for setting up a Coder workspace with the `toolbox` configuration.
+I'm currently running workspaces on a DigitalOcean droplet.

 ### Secrets Helper Script